mrpedrobraga/mrpedrobraga.github.io/blog/mathematica-nova/logic-01.md

 | $▲$ | $▲$   |

 > [!tip]
-> You can see that our definition of $\neg$ is the second table from this list.
+> You can see that our definition of $\lnot$ is the second table from this list.

 We can also create operators that take two operands!
 The syntax for this is having your operator and the operands inside parentheses, separated by commas.
 $$M(▽, ▲)$$